 Some 26 laden ships departed Loch Ewe on the west coast of Scotland on 15 February, later being joined by another three designed as JW.53B.
-The local escort comprised the minesweeper Hazard, corvettes Bryony and Dianella, and anti-submarine trawler Lord Middleton until 17 February, together with the escort destroyers Meynell, Middleton and Pytchley until 21 February and the minesweeper Halcyon until 22 February.
+The local escort comprised the minesweeper Hazard, the corvettes Bryony and Dianella, and the anti-submarine trawler Lord Middleton until 17 February, together with the escort destroyers Meynell, Middleton and Pytchley until 21 February and the minesweeper Halcyon until 22 February.

 The 'through escort group' comprised the minesweeper Jason, the corvettes Bergamot and Poppy, the anti-submarine trawler Lord Austin and, from 20 to 27 February, additionally the corvettes Bluebell and Camellia.

 Off the Seyðisfjörður in eastern Iceland, on 19 February, the convoy was joined by its fighting escort group, comprising the light anti-aircraft cruiser Scylla, the escort carrier Dasher, and the destroyers Boadicea, Eclipse, Faulknor, Fury, Impulsive, Inglefield, Intrepid, Obdurate, Obedient, Opportune, Orwell and Free Polish Orkan as it had by now become necessary to protect the convoy on the enlarged summer scale as, in the Barents Sea, the hours of daylight were now increasing rapidly and therefore providing German aircraft and U-boats with greater attack opportunities.